The Business — Shredder Franchise

 Six revenue streams from one facility.

 A typical Shredder location runs six distinct revenue lines off the same slope and the same staff.
-Diversified income across the calendar — not a one-shot summer or holiday business.
+The school-year sessions are the core; camps, parties, and events keep the slope busy through the rest of the year.

 What That Means